bhawnapiryani/bhawnapiryani.github.io/content/authors/admin/_index.md

       Awarded merit-based scholarship for one semester during Master of Computer Engineering program.
 ---

 Bhawna Piryani is a PhD researcher specializing in Natural Language Processing, with a particular focus on Temporal Question Answering and Information Retrieval.
-Her research aims to develop advanced AI systems that can better understand and respond to time-sensitive queries.
+Her research aims to develop advanced AI systems that can better understand and respond to time-sensitive queries, as well as improve information access from diverse sources including historical documents.

-She is passionate about making information more accessible through improved natural language understanding and has published several papers on temporal aspects of question answering systems.
+She is passionate about making information more accessible through improved natural language understanding and has published several papers on information retrieval and temporal aspects of question answering systems.